hythmsakh96/DevForge/README.md

 devforge create myproject

-Use the --debug flag to see detailed logs:
+Or enable debug logs:

 devforge create myproject --debug

-Your new project will be created under the current directory with a clean, organized structure.
+Your new project will be generated instantly with a clean structure.

 🧰 Example Output
 [INFO] ✅ Project created at: D:\MoneyProjects\TestArea\myproject

-Project structure example:
+Example structure:

 myproject/
 ├── backend/